NextFaze/NFAllocInit/README.md

 ## Integration instructions

-1. Add submodule to your project.
+1. Add submodule to your project:

     $ git submodule add git@github.com:NextfazeSD/NFAllocInit.git ThirdParty/NFAllocInit
 2. Drag the NFAllocInit.xcodeproj project file from Finder to the ThirdParty folder in your project tree.
 3. Add `NFAllocInit` to target's Target Dependencies in Build Phases.